inpsyde/validator/README.md

 ## Usage
 Each Validator validates a value against a given configuration.
 Following Validators are available:

-### ArrayValueValidator
+### ArrayValue

-`Inpsyde\Validator\ArrayValueValidator` allows you to map Validators to an array-key to validate the array-value.
+`Inpsyde\Validator\ArrayValue` allows you to map Validators to an array-key to validate the array-value.

 ```php
 use Inpsyde\Validator as Validator;